xcp-ng/xcp-ng-org/docs/storage.md

 But more than that, Xen Orchestra is also able to show you uncoalesced disk in the SR view, in the Advanced tab.

 More about this exclusive feature on <https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/>

+## Modify an existing SR connection

+The link between a host and a SR is called the `PBD`.
+It's basically storing **how** to access a storage (like the path to the drive or to an NFS share).

+If you want to change the way to access to your SR, you must destroy and recreate the `PBD`.
+Let's take an example with an NFS server where you'll change its IP address:

+0. Double check you don't have running VMs on this SR. This is capital since this operation cannot be done in live.
+1. Get the SR UUID (in XO, SR view, click on your NFS SR, the UUID is visible then)
+2. On your host console/terminal, find all the `PBD` for this SR:
+`xe sr-param-get param-name=PBDs uuid=<SR UUID>`
+3. For each `PBD`, copy paste the result of `xe pbd-param-list uuid=<PBD UUID>` in a text editor so you have them "saved" elsewhere.
+Each record got the host UUID and SR UUID, which will be needed to recreate one.
+It will also contains the "device config", which is required to indicate the way to access it (the NFS path).
+4. Remove each of those PBDs with `xe pbd-destroy  uuid=<PBD UUID>`.
+5. Recreate each of them with `xe pbd-create host-uuid=<HOST UUID> sr-uuid=<SR UUID> device-config:<YOUR PREVIOUS CONFIG>`
+6. When it's done on all PBDs recreated, you can reconnect (in XO, SR view, "reconnect to all hosts" or do a `xe pbd-plug uuid=<PBD UUID` for each of them).
+When reconnected, you can start your VMs as if nothing happened.